Fredehagelund92/starter_data_platform/README.md

 <br />

 ### Visualization
-[Redash](https://github.com/apache/airflow) is one of the two big big Open-source applications for visualization.
-The o
+[Redash](https://github.com/apache/airflow) is one of the two big Open-source applications for visualization.
+The other one is Metabase, which also have a large following.
+Whether you pick one or another depends on the organization and its competencies.

+Redash reports are build directly on top SQL queries and have a lot of different types of visualizations.
+Metabase is more point and click type of reporting, which makes it easier for self-service setup.

 <br />